Axion-Like Particles at Future Colliders: Introduction

 Axion-like particles (ALPs) are light, gauge-singlet pseudoscalar particles with derivative couplings to the Standard Model (SM).
 The name is inspired by the QCD axion, which is the pseudo-Nambu-Goldstone boson associated with the breaking of the Peccei-Quinn symmetry \cite{Peccei:1977hh, Peccei:1977ur, Weinberg:1977ma, Wilczek:1977pj}, proposed to address the strong CP problem.
 More generally, ALPs appear in any theory with a spontaneously broken global symmetry and possible ALP masses and couplings to SM particles range over many orders of magnitude.
 In certain regions of parameter space ALPs can be non-thermal candidates for Dark Matter \cite{Preskill:1982cy} or, in other regions where they decay, mediators to a dark sector.
 For large symmetry breaking scales, the ALP can be a harbinger of a new physics sector at a scale $\Lambda$ which would otherwise be experimentally inaccessible.
 Since the leading ALP couplings to SM particles scale as $\Lambda^{-1}$, ALPs become weakly coupled for large new-physics scales.
 Accessing the smallest possible couplings is thus crucial to reveal non-trivial information about a whole new physics sector.

 Depending on the region in parameter space spanned by the ALP mass and couplings, the search strategies vary greatly.
 For masses below twice the electron mass, the ALP can only decay into photons and the corresponding decay rate scales like the third power of the ALP mass.
 Thus, light ALPs are usually long-lived and travel long distances before decaying.
 Experiments probing long-lived ALPs include helioscopes such as CAST \cite{Arik:2008mq}, SUMICO \cite{Inoue:2008zp,Graham:2015ouw}, as well as observations from the evolution of red giant stars \cite{Raffelt:1985nk,Raffelt:1987yu,Raffelt:2006cw} and the Supernova SN1987a \cite{Payez:2014xsa,Jaeckel:2017tud}.
 In addition, a set of cosmological constraints from the modification to big-bang nucleosynthesis, distortions of the cosmic microwave background and extragalactic background light measurements exclude a large region of this parameter space and are sensitive to very small ALP-photon couplings \cite{Cadamuro:2011fd,Millea:2015qra}.
 For intermediate ALP masses up to the GeV scale, collider experiments such as BaBar, CLEO, LEP and the LHC searching for missing-energy signals probe long-lived ALPs with non-negligible couplings to SM particles \cite{Balest:1994ch,delAmoSanchez:2010ac}.
 Current and future beam-dump searches are sensitive to ALPs with masses below $\sim1\,$GeV radiated off photons and decaying outside the target \cite{Riordan:1987aw, Bjorken:1988as,Alekhin:2015byh,Dobrich:2015jyk}.
 ALP couplings to other SM particles are generally less constrained than the ALP-photon coupling.
 ALP couplings to charged leptons are constrained by searches for ALPs produced in the sun \cite{Armengaud:2013rta}, the evolution of red giants \cite{Raffelt:2006cw}, by beam-dump experiments \cite{Essig:2010gu}, and through associate ALP production at BaBar \cite{TheBABAR:2016rlg, Bauer:2017ris}.
+Proposals for future experiments suggest measuring the ALP-electron coupling in Compton scattering of an electron in the background of low- and high-intensity electromagnetic fields \cite{Dillon:2018ypt,Dillon:2018ouq}.